MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ## Full Query folding

-For this scenario, the data that you will be connecting to is Microsoft SQL Server and the sample database is the AdventureWorks in its Data Warehouse version, which you can download from the article [AdventureWorks sample database](https://docs.microsoft.com/sql/samples/adventureworks-install-configure).
+This scenario connects to Microsoft SQL Server using the Data Warehouse version of the AdventureWorks database which you can download from the article [AdventureWorks sample database](https://docs.microsoft.com/sql/samples/adventureworks-install-configure).

 After identifying the data source, it is suggested that you pick the native connectors found in the 'Get Data' window.
 In this case, the connector to be used is the [Microsoft SQL Server Connector](Connectors/SQLServer.md).